-Excellent results achieved in the 2012/2013 school year.
+Excellent results achieved in the 2013-2014 school year.

-I am pleased to report that the 2012/2013 school year was an excellent year for STEO.
-We continue to identify efficiencies and improved operations.
+I am pleased to report that the 2013-2014 school year was another excellent year for STEO.

+We continued to identify efficiencies and improved operations.
 We continued our efforts to manage costs and focus on operational excellence.
 Our objective is to provide transportation services that are safe, reliable and meet the needs of our customers, the member school boards, students and stakeholders.

 We are extremely pleased with our Web site and the improved methods of communication with students, parents, schools and communities.
-We will continue to improve our methods of communication and provide a level of service and innovation that exceeds expectations.
+We will continue our journey to improve our methods of communication and our focus of providing a level of service and innovation that exceeds expectations.

-Fuel costs continued to rise in the 2012/2013 school year, which created challenges for us.
-However, we have been able to keep tight controls on operational costs.
+Fuel costs continued to rise in the 2013-2014 school year, and that created challenges for us, however, we have been able to keep tight controls on operational costs.